 - Create a billing account with the Google Maps Platform.
 A billing account is a requirement in the new Google Maps Platform.

-Step 3 – Enable API Libraries
+Step 2 – Enable Map API & Service

 Activate the Google Maps API to be sure everything works perfectly.